MuseTag/musetag.github.io/quickstart.md

 >
 > ## Chapter 1
 >
-> I had just returned from Afghanistan when I met Sherlock Holmes, a consulting detective with remarkable deductive abilities, through a mutual acquaintance.
-He was looking for someone to share his lodgings at a comfortable apartment in central London.
+> I had just returned from Afghanistan when I met consulting detective through a mutual acquaintance.
+He was looking for someone to share his lodgings at comfortable apartment.
 >
 > "You have been in Afghanistan, I perceive," were his first words to me, leaving me quite astonished at his insight.